Berkayerdogantoronto/FlightDelayPredictor/README.md

 *.
 Naïve Bayes (NB) model.
 * Classification and Regression Tree (CART):
 * Logistic Regression.

-## Use Testing Data

-I Made up five new rows (instances) of data and store them in a new file “FlightDelaysTestingData.csv”.
+* Real-Time Prediction

 ## Conclusion
-I used the confusion matrix method to generate an array, which shows the number of True Positive, False Positive, True Negative and False Negative.
-Using those factors, I computed the most important statistics to measure the performance of our models.
-I am aware that there is no perfect machine-learning algorithm.
-It is essential to test alternative algorithms for this reason.
-In the project, three algorithms are selected to train the same dataset.
-The prediction results are shown in Figure 1.
-The best outcome is displayed.
-Through Logistic Regression when two out of three evaluation indices exceed 0.8 and are the highest among the three models.
-Meanwhile, Naive Bayes has a relatively poor performance.
-Testing accuracy is lower than training accuracy in all models.
-That means I overcame overfitting: there are meaningful differences between the data I train the model on and the testing data I provide for evaluation.
+* In this project, we used three different machine-learning algorithms to predict flight delays.
+We evaluated the performance of these algorithms using confusion matrices, which helped us measure the number of True Positives, False Positives, True Negatives, and False Negatives.
+* Our goal was to select the best-performing algorithm.
+Among the three models we tested, Logistic Regression stood out.
+It achieved the highest scores in two out of three evaluation metrics, with values exceeding 0.8.
+* One important finding is that all models showed lower testing accuracy compared to training accuracy.
+This suggests that our models are not overfitting, and they can handle differences between the training and testing data effectively.
+* Overall, Logistic Regression appears to be the most suitable algorithm for predicting flight delays in this dataset, offering promising results in terms of accuracy and performance.
+However, we remain open to testing alternative algorithms to further improve our predictions.